 At the end of the day, it’s recommended that you still shop around as opposed to taking the easiest route to a mortgage.
 While the application process might be faster, savings thousands for even a few hours more work seems like a no-brainer.

 Ultimately, while convenience is great, a lower mortgage rate with fewer fees is much better, even if it takes a little more time and legwork.
-And other lenders are catching up, so you might be able to get a similar experience and snag a lower mortgage payment.
+And lots of other lenders are catching up technology-wise, so you might be able to get a similar experience and snag a lower mortgage payment.

 Update: You can now make a Rocket Mortgage payment via Amazon Alexa thanks to the new Rocket Mortgage skill.